Kier delivers water upgrade nine weeks early for West Sussex NHS Trust

 The works were completed in phases to maintain the hospital’s daily operations and ensure that the work effect on the treatment of patients was minimised.
 The new water system ran parallel with the old system, enabling a consistent supply was maintained, with the original system shut down in phases after a successful changeover.

 The Capital investment made to replace the water services at Southlands has been a true milestone for the Trust.
 These essential engineering infrastructure works have made the system capable of supporting the hospital site in the foreseeable future and ensures we are up to date with current regulations.
 It is always good to see changes made to the estate that continue to develop the care and service for our patients.
 It is always satisfying when a project is delivered ahead of time too.

-Stuart Cox, Capital Development Manager at West Sussex NHS Trust
+Capital Development Manager, West Sussex NHS Trust

 As a result of the project completing early, Kier was also able to create a much-needed Changing Places facility which will provide accessible shower and changing facilities inside the hospital for both patients and the general public.

 Protecting the future of our nation’s health service is important to everyone, so we are proud to see critical improvement works like these completed successfully, and ahead of schedule.
 By using Scape as a procurement pathway, Western Sussex Hospitals NHS Foundation Trust guaranteed the certainty and efficiency of their project’s delivery, with the ability to embed real value with additional facilities.

 Britain has the oldest railway system in the world, and with passenger numbers almost doubling...

 Grade-A office space in Nottingham's southside given go-ahead